daria425/firebase-auth-node-react/README.md

-kv## Firebase Auth Template with Node.js & React
+Firebase Auth Template with Node.js & React

 This is a template repository I use for creating a React app using Google Firebase for user authentication because setting it up from scratch is annoying.
 Super minimal but easy to extend and customize.